pavelnovikau/triple_submit/README.md

    - Change theme
    - Configure other settings

+### Domain Management
+The extension provides two modes for domain management:
+- **Whitelist Mode**: Extension is only active on the domains you add to the list
+- **Blacklist Mode**: Extension is active everywhere except on the domains you add to the list

+To add a domain:
+1. Open the advanced options page
+2. Select either Whitelist or Blacklist mode
+3. Enter the domain name (e.g., example.com)
+4. Click "Add"
+5. Don't forget to click "Save Settings" to apply your changes

 ## Premium Features (Coming Soon)
 - Unlimited domains in whitelist/blacklist (free version limited to 3)
 - Cross-device synchronization
 - Custom themes
 - Advanced analytics
 - Custom key bindings

+## Localization
+The extension automatically detects your browser's language and uses the appropriate translations.
+Currently supported languages:
+- English (default)
+- Spanish (Español)
+- Chinese (中文)
+- Arabic (العربية)
+- Portuguese (Português)
+- French (Français)
+- German (Deutsch)
+- Japanese (日本語)
+- Italian (Italiano)
+- Russian (Русский)

+You can manually change the language in the popup settings.

 ## Development